Olingerada/pirate/readme.md

 Command line torrent downloader.

+Script is the client side, Transmission server needs to be running on the local network, with RPC enabled and firewall open on port 9091/tcp.

-Parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided.
+Default behavior parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided.
+Can also add direct links with --link.
 Downloads torrents using transmission-daemon.

-Initially made for the older version with torrents hosted from a separate subdomain, but now modified for grabbing magnet links instead.

 ----